• Skip to primary navigation

 Jump to Recipe

 Zucchini Banana Pancakes!
-A super easy & healthy breakfast recipe made in your blender!
-Full of fruit, sneaky veggies and oats!
-Gluten-free, dairy-free, refined-sugar free!
+A super easy & healthy breakfast recipe made in your blender.
+Full of fruit, sneaky veggies and oats.
+Gluten-free, dairy-free, refined-sugar free.

 A stack of six Zucchini Banana Pancakes with a bite taken out of it

 As you already know, I’m all about sneaky veggies.
-I want my kids to love eating vgetables, and usually they do!
+I want my kids to love eating vegetables, and usually they do!
 But for days when you don’t feel like being the veggie-eating-police, kid-friendly recipes that include a hearty serving of greens are a must.

-These Zucchini Banana Pancakes are amazing!
+These Zucchini Banana Pancakes are amazing.
 Seriously!
-They are fluffy and flavorful!
-Plus they’re gluten-free, dairy-free, refined sugar free and full of nutritious ingredients!
+They are fluffy and flavorful.
+Plus they’re gluten-free, dairy-free, refined sugar-free and full of nutritious ingredients.

-front view of a stack of six Zucchini Banana Oatmeal Pancakes with maple syrup and peanut butter
+Front view of a stack of six Zucchini Banana Oatmeal Pancakes with maple syrup and peanut butter.

 How to make Zucchini Banana Pancakes

-1. Use a Vitamix!
+1. Use a Vitamix

 2. Make oat flour

 Grind the oats in your blender to make oat flour.
-It really takes a few seconds to do this!
-It’s amazing how quickly you can take a pantry staple, like old-fashioned oats, and turn it into a delicious gluten-free flour!
+It really takes a few seconds to do this.
+It’s amazing how quickly you can take a pantry staple, like old-fashioned oats, and turn it into a delicious gluten-free flour.

 3. Mix dry ingredients